 At a global scale, this view is very powerful, but you or your audience might want to zoom in and explore certain areas more closely.
-For example, maybe you want to see how many earthquakes have occurred in Taiwan in the past 10 years, specifically within 100 miles of its capital, Taipei.
+For example, maybe you want to see how many earthquakes have occurred in Indonesia in the past 10 years, specifically within 100 miles of its capital, Jakarta.

 To do so, you can use the Radial tool to find all the earthquakes within approximately 100 miles of the capital city.

 Follow the steps below to learn how to measure distance with the Radial tool.

 Step 1: Zoom in to an area or location

 The first step to measuring distance in maps with the Radial tool is to zoom in to an area or location in the map view.
 For more information about how to zoom in and out of the view, see Zoom and Pan Views, and Select Marks(Link opens in a new window).

 You can also use map search to quickly navigate to a location in your map.
 For more information about how to use map search, see Search for Locations in Your Map.